Dmitry-Erokhin/zq/README.md

   - If batch was closed (for instance in case of successful data processing):
     - data will be removed from queue
     - next batch will be started from item followed by last item of closed batch
-  - If batch was canceled (for instance in case of temporary impediments of data processing):
+  - If batch was canceled (like in case of temporary impediments of data processing):
     - data stays in the queue
     - next batch will be started from same item